-ENote You must complete all lines of Step 6.
+=Note → You must complete all lines of Step 6.

-Line 36 - Write the amount of all nonbusiness income or loss included in base income, net of any related deductions, plus any recaptured business expenses from Illinois Schedule NB, Column A. Include any nonbusiness income from Illinois Schedules K-1-P or K-1-T. Attach Illinois Schedule NB and all Illinois Schedules K-1-P or K-1-P or K-1-T you received to your Form IL-1065.
-If you do not have an amount to report on this line, enter zero.
+Line 36 - Write the amount of all nonbusiness income or loss included in base income, net of any related deductions, plus any recaptured business expenses from Illinois Schedule NB, Column A. Include any nonbusiness income you received from Illinois Schedules K-1-P or K-1-T in the amounts reported on Schedule NB.
+Attach Illinois Schedule NB and all Illinois Schedules K-1-P or K-1-T you received to your Form IL-1065.
+If you do not have an amount to report on this line, enter "0".

-ENOTE If you are making the election to treat all income other than compensation as business income, you must check the box in Step 1, Line L, and write "0" here and on Line 44.
+=Note→ If you are making the election to treat all income other than compensation as business income for this tax year, you must check the box in Step 1, Line L, and write "0" here and on Line 44.
 This election must be made by the extended due date of this return.
 Once made, the election is irrevocable.

-Line 37 - Write the amount of all non-unitary business income or loss included in base income received from any partnership, trust, or estate, of which you are a partner, or a beneficiary, net of any amount distributable to partners subject to replacement tax.
-See Schedules K-1-P(2) or K-1-T(2) for more information.
+Line 37 - Write the amount of all business income or loss included in base income received from any non-unitary partnership, trust, or estate, of which you are a partner, or a beneficiary, net of any amount distributable to partners subject to replacement tax.
+See Illinois Schedules K-1-P(2) or K-1-T(2) for more information.
 Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1065.
-If you do not have an amount to report on this line, enter zero.
+If you do not have an amount to report on this line, enter "0".

-ENOTE The partnership or S Corporation is required to send you an Illinois Schedule K-1-P and Schedule K-1-P(2) and the trust or the estate is required to send you an Illinois Schedule K-1-T and Schedule K-1-T(2), specifically identifying your share of income.
+Note → The partnership or S Corporation is required to send you an Illinois Schedule K-1-P and Schedule K-1-P(2) and the trust or the estate is required to send you an Illinois Schedule K-1-T and Schedule K-1-T(2), specifically identifying your share of income.
+Page 8 of 13

-SpecialNote If you are a partner engaged in a unitary business with your partnership, you must include your distributable share of the partnership's business income in your business income.
+FSpecial Note → If you are a partner engaged in a unitary business with your partnership, you must either file a Schedule UB with that partnership or include your distributable share of the partnership's business income in your business income.
 Do not subtract this business income on Line 37.